 Experts have predicted that big data AI technology will be the focus of over $61 billion worth of funding by most brands by 2025 (Fagella, 2015).
 We still have a long way to go before then, but AI is still a game changer in SEO today.
-For instance, Google Analytics and AdWords (soon to become Google Ads (July 24,2018)) make use of artificial intelligence to improve ad targeting and to get performance insights.
+For instance, Google Analytics and AdWords (became Google Ads (July 24,2018)) make use of artificial intelligence to improve ad targeting and to get performance insights.
 Google also relies on RankBrain to analyze content to give better organic results that work to answer the “how and why people search” then use that information to serve the most relevant results to future users.

 What does artificial intelligence mean to business owners?
 Or why the heck should we care about it in search rankings?

 With AI, your ranking in the search results or how much you pay for PPC is directly influenced by big data learning AND more importantly something you or your marketing agency has to adapt to.
 Frankly, tailoring your site to respond to AI could help your search ranking but did you really think it was going to be that easy?
 The AI system can’t easily be gamed (we doubt that any exploits will stay that way for long) but rather it is something that helps push quality content to the top.
 In layman’s terms, posting spun blog posts (content that is only changed in semantics but not in originality) or utilizing questionable linking strategies will catch up to you eventually.
 This also means that business owners need to be mindful of the companies they hire to improve rankings.
 What does that mean for search?
 Do we only have to cater to a program?

 Most searches in 2016, over 40% adult user searches, were done via voice search, and this trend has steadily increased through 2017.
 With the accuracy of voice technology passing the 95% threshold means that more searches stay within a normal human vocabulary.
 Since most voice searches are questions,